daguitosama/bitacora/README.md

 # Bitacora
 Bitacora is a simple way to keep track of how I, and maybe you to, spend time working on projects.
 And also a experiment to learn new stuff by building.
-It's goin to be a server side rendered app powered by PostgreSQL.
+It's going to be a server side rendered app powered by PostgreSQL.
 Bitácora, in Spanish, is the box where they keep the compass while on the sea.

 ## Features